Exploring QCD matter in extreme conditions with Machine Learning: Dense Matter Equation of State

 In Ref.~\cite{Morawski:2020izm}, Morawski and Bejger further use a 4 hidden layer deep neural network to reconstruct EoSs from masses, radii, and tidal deformabilities.
-This model can also construct EoS and produce a $M$-$R$ curve that closely matches the observations within a range of approximately $1$--$7$ times the nuclear saturation density.
+This model can also construct EoS and produce a $M$-$R$ curve that closely matches the observations within a range of about $1$--$7$ times the nuclear saturation density.
 They demonstrate the effectiveness of this method by applying it to mock data generated from a randomly selected polytropic EoS, achieving reasonable accuracy with only 11 mock $M$-$R$ pairs, similar to the current number of actual observations.
 They also validate the approach on mock data containing realistic EoSs.
-Different from Ref.~\cite{Fujimoto:2019hxv}, the authors also study how the NS radii can be determined using only the GW observations of tidal deformability.
-In their recent work~\cite{Morawski:2022aud}, the problem of recognizing phase transitions is transformed into an anomaly detection task.
-The algorithm of normalizing flow, trained on samples of observations without phase transition signatures, interprets a phase transition sample as an anomaly.
-Although the results are inconclusive due to limited observations and large errors, it offers an alternative way to detect phase transitions may happen in dense matter.
+Unlike Ref.~\cite{Fujimoto:2019hxv}, the authors also investigate how the NS radii can be determined using only the GW observations of tidal deformability.
+In their recent work~\cite{Morawski:2022aud}, the problem of phase transition detection is transformed into an anomaly detection task.
+The normalizing flow, trained on samples of observations without phase transition signatures, interprets a phase transition sample as an anomaly.
+Although the results are inconclusive due to limited observations and large errors, it offers an alternative way to detect phase transitions that may occur in dense matter.

-In Ref.~\cite{Traversi:2020dho}, Traversi and Char compare two methods for estimating the quark matter EoS: Bayesian Inference and Deep Learning.
-These methods are applied to study the constant speed of sound EoS and the structure of quark stars within the two-family scenario.
+In Ref.~\cite{Traversi:2020dho}, Traversi and Char compare two methods for estimating the quark matter EoS: Bayesian inference and deep learning.
+These methods are applied to study the constant speed of sound EoS and the structure of quark stars in the two-family scenario.
 The observations include mass and radius estimates from various X-ray sources, and mass and tidal deformability measurements from gravitational wave events.
 The results from both methods are consistent, and the predicted speed of sound is in agreement with the conformal limit.